 Testimonial videos also carry a lot of weight.
 People want to relate with people.

-To be able to generate emotions of your target audience, you first need to really get to know them.
+To be able to generate the emotions of your target audience, you first need to really get to know them.
+What are their pain points?
+What makes them happy or sad?
 Here’s a free Define Your Target Market Workbook that will help you get started.

 Note: top photo is a YouTube Screenshot